-The sort of vehicles that someone gets exposed to in one's upbringing can lead to the kind of cars and trucks that the driving age person wishes to own.
-If the vehicle is old enough (and the car's would-be caretaker has sufficient spending cash), it could be the sort of car/truck that an auto enthusiast wishes to purchase as a project vehicle to maintain (if it's running), renovate, or resto mod.
-The various forms of media - a la radio, TV, the movies, the internet, video games, etc., all can contribute in a big way to this sort of automotive exposure and influence.
+The sort of vehicles that we get exposed to in our upbringing can influence the kind of cars and trucks that we wish to own later in life.
+If the vehicle is old enough (and the car's would-be caretaker has sufficient spending cash), it could be the sort of car/truck that an auto enthusiast wishes to purchase as a project vehicle to maintain (if it's running), renovate, or resto-mod.
+The various forms of media — radio, TV, movies, the internet, video games, etc. — all can contribute in a big way to this sort of automotive exposure and influence.
 Today, we'll discuss a few of our favorite American classic cars from movies and TV shows.

 Let's not forget the impact your family and friends can have on you, too.
 If for example, your parents are automotive enthusiasts, they may introduce you to the brand and vintage of vehicles that interest them, which may well expand the epochs and styles of automobiles that you come to be captivated by.